Enabling Alarm Notifications

 • Abnormal increase in concurrent process connections

-High-risk command execution
+High-risk command executions

 Check executed commands in real time and generate alarms if high-risk commands are detected.